superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/AdvancedConfiguration.md

   Superwall.shared.subscriptionStatus = .inactive
 ```

-This is a ``SubscriptionStatus`` enum that has three possible cases:
+This is a ``SubscriptionStatus`` class that has three static variables:

 1. **`.unknown`**: This is the default value.
 In this state, paywalls will not show until the state changes to `.active` or `.inactive`.